Quickstart

 Test your endpoint:

-Section titled “6.
-Add a Route”Generate a new authenticated endpoint:
+Section titled “5.
+Add a Route”Generate a new route with a dynamic segment:

 import { handler } from '@venturekit/runtime';